Idealistic exponents: Tangent cone, ridge, characteristic polyhedra: Characteristic polyhedra of pairs and idealistic exponents

-In Theorem \ref{Thm:deltaINV} below we proof that $ \delta_x ( \cpoly{ \IE_1 }{ u } ) = \delta_x ( \cpoly{ \IE_2 }{ u } ) $ for two equivalent pairs.
+coincides for equivalent pairs.
 Therefore this is an invariant of the idealistic exponent $ \IE_\sim $.
-Moreover, in \cite{BerndBM} this result is used to deduce that the invariant of Bierstone and Milman for their constructive resolution of singularities in characteristic zero can be obtained solely by considering polyhedra.
+In \cite{BerndBM} this result is used to deduce that the invariant of Bierstone and Milman for their constructive resolution of singularities in characteristic zero can be obtained solely by considering polyhedra.
 This means from this point of view it is not necessary to have a unique polyhedron of an idealistic exponent.

-One way to get a unique characteristic polyhedron for an idealistic exponent would be to characterize a canonical representant.
-Since the changes of the polyhedra occur when we apply differential operator a candidate for the canonical representant could be by applying all differential operators $ \Diff_\IZ ( R ) $ on $ J $ and then reducing via $ (J^a, ab) \sim ( J, b) $, $ a \in \IZ_+ $ as much as possible.
+One way to obtain a unique characteristic polyhedron for an idealistic exponent would be to characterize a canonical representative.
+Since the changes of the polyhedra occur when we apply differential operator a candidate for the canonical representative could be by applying all differential operators $ \Diff^{< b}_\IZ ( R ) $ on $ \IE = (J,b) $ and then reducing via $ (I^a, ac) \sim ( I, c) $, $ a \in \IZ_+ $, as much as possible.
 In fact, we show in Lemma \ref{Lem:PolyEquiv} that the reduction in the last step does not change our polyhedron.
-These things already appear in Hironaka's work \cite{HiroThreeKey}, where he uses the notion of \emph{Diff-full} pairs (loc. cit., Definition 11.2) and shows how to obtain such a situation (loc. cit., Lemma 11.2).
-The previous idea also appears in \cite{AnaMariOrlando}, Theorem 3.11, where a canonical representant for a Rees algebra given over a perfect field is detected. \end{Rk}
+These considerations already appear in Hironaka's work \cite{HiroThreeKey}, where he uses the notion of \emph{Diff-full} pairs (\cite[Definition 11.2]{HiroThreeKey}) and shows how to obtain such a situation (\cite[Lemma 11.2]{HiroThreeKey}).
+The previous idea also appears in \cite[Theorem 3.11]{AnaMariOrlando}, where a canonical representative for a Rees algebra given over a perfect field is determined.